 Set up every thing

-Before hitting the road, make sure all are well set up or adjusted – from your GPS, to the mirrors, and to the engine.
+Before hitting the road, make sure all are well set up or adjusted – from your GPS, to the mirrors, to the engine.

 Ask help from your passenger